Need to talk? Call 1800 882 436.

 They might also wear long sleeves and trousers in hot weather.
 Or wear heavy makeup and sunglasses to cover bruises.

-You may not be able to help much straight away but keep offering your support.
+You may not be able to help much straight away but keep offering support.
 Let them know you believe them, want to help, and are also concerned about their baby or child.
-Tell them about the support service options (see below).
-Tell them that you will go with them to the support service if they would like you to.

 It’s important to help the parent who is going through the abuse.
-You can help them if you are a grandparent, friend or community member.
+You can also help them if you are a grandparent, friend or community member.
 Supporting them will also help their baby or child.

-If you are in immediate danger, call the police on triple zero (000).
+If you are in immediate danger, call triple zero (000) for police and ambulance help.

 Speak to a maternal child health nurse